Last Updated on 3 December, 2020 by Veronica

 Steps to buy the ticket online:

 1. Choose the type of ticket you will buy.
 In this case, you will choose Machu Picchu.
-In the next drop-down, it gives you the option to choose schedules and also, if you want, the opportunity to climb the mountain or Huaynapicchu, this is the time to do it.
-I definitely bought the Machu Picchu ticket plus Huaynapicchu, but because it was raining I did not go up.
+The next drop-down allows you to choose schedules and, if you want, the opportunity to climb the mountain or Huaynapicchu; this is the time to do it.

 2. Choose the date you plan to make your visit.
 Put in the number of tickets you’re going to buy.
 Take a good look at choosing the foreigners or the Peruvians and the Andean community as appropriate.